wbsouza/zetasql-formatter/docs/resolved_ast.md

 class ResolvedCreateFunctionStmt : public <a href="#ResolvedCreateStatement">ResolvedCreateStatement</a> {
   static const ResolvedNodeKind TYPE = RESOLVED_CREATE_FUNCTION_STMT;

-        static FunctionEnums::Volatility DeterminismLevelToVolatility(
-          ResolvedCreateStatementEnums::DeterminismLevel);

   // Converts the function's determinism level into a volatility.
   // Functions with unspecified/non deterministic/volatile
   // specifiers are considered volatile, functions with deterministic
   // and immutable specifiers are considered immutable and functions
   // with the stable specifier are considered stable.
-        FunctionEnums::Volatility volatility() const {
+  FunctionEnums::Volatility volatility() const;
-          return DeterminismLevelToVolatility(determinism_level());
-        }

   bool has_explicit_return_type() const;